-The short answer: Yes and no. We do not support Blackberry at all anymore.
-And moving forward we will continue to support folks on Windows desktops, laptops, and tablets via our current desktop client.
+We do not support Blackberry at all anymore.
+Moving forward we will continue to support folks on Windows desktops and laptops via our current desktop client.
 We made a decision to focus our development and innovation efforts around iOS, Android, and Windows Desktop.
-We have removed our Windows 8, Windows Phone 8, Windows RT, and Windows Mobile 5.0-6.5 versions from our site and their respective app stores.
-But you can download our desktop client.

 Why don't you support Blackberry and Windows Phone?

 A very small sliver of our customer base uses these devices, and a small sliver of the overall global market for mobile devices use these operating systems.
 When we look at new people signing up for our service, we see very few people using these devices.
 We made an investment in Blackberry PlayBook (remember that device?!) and in Windows Phone 8 and the usage of those clients was a lot lower than expected.

 We hate to alienate anyone from using GoCanvas, but the cost and effort of maintaining all of the platforms we did in the past simply wasn't paying off and it limited our ability to do more on the devices that the large, large majority of our customers were using.

 Our Windows desktop client runs on desktops and laptops running Windows 8 and higher.
 You will not find our Desktop client in the Microsoft Markeplace, but you can download it on our website.

 It will NOT run on tablets running Windows 8 RT (Early versions of the Surface tablet).